darton/RPiMS/README.md

 ## Description

+The Zabbix Agent preriodicaly pull temperature and humidity data to Zabbix Server.
 When the door will opened or closed, a trap message is sent to the Zabbix server.
 Then a 5-second video sequence is recorded, and then stream rtsp will run.

 ## Installing